Bikz/VADR/backend/README.md

 railway domain
 ```

-7. Update environment variables with your Railway URL:
+7. Update environment variables with your Railway URL and frontend URL:
 ```bash
 railway variables set PUBLIC_BASE_URL=https://your-app.railway.app railway variables set FRONTEND_URL=https://vadr-five.vercel.app
 ```

+**Note**: The backend automatically allows all Vercel domains (`*.vercel.app`, `*.vercel.sh`) for CORS, so you don't need to set `FRONTEND_URL` if you're only deploying to Vercel.
+However, setting it explicitly can help with logging and is recommended.

 ## API Routes